amirhosseinhosseinzadeh/Eshop-microservice/EshopMicroservice/src/services/README.md

 > [!TIP]
 > Benefits:
-> - each slice is self-contained and independent.
+> - Each slice is self-contained and independent.
-> - the application is divided into feature-base slices.
+> - The application is divided into feature-base slices.
-> - there are **reduced dependencies** between different parts of application .
+> - There are **reduced dependencies** between different parts of application .
-> - the architecture supports **scalability** and **maintainability**
+> - The architecture supports **scalability** and **maintainability**
-> - every microservices handels a specific piece of functionality and comunicate to other services through well-defined interfaces.
+> - Every microservices handels a specific piece of functionality and comunicate to other services through well-defined interfaces.

 > [!WARNING]
-> Challendges and considerations:
+> Challendges and considerations: <br />
-> design of each slice requires careful and consideration to keep the feature independent and maintainable
+> Design of each slice requires careful and consideration to keep the feature independent and maintainable <br />
-> duplication of code across slices, paricularly for common functionalities.
+> Duplication of code across slices, paricularly for common functionalities.